High Level Commentary

 Short-Term Negative:

-The US Dollar was strong in the first half of 2022 but has softened since then.
-This dollar weakening positively impacts domestic, foreign developed and emerging markets.
-The softer dollar helps domestic companies with significant foreign sales.
-Foreign purchases of oil and other imports are typically transacted in US dollars, and this helps their local economies.
+The US Dollar was strong in 2024 but is down in 2025.
+The strong dollar in 2024 negatively impacted domestic, foreign developed and emerging markets.
+The stronger dollar hurt domestic companies with significant foreign sales.
+Moreover, foreign purchases of oil and other imports are typically transacted in US dollars, and this hurts their local economies.
+As the Fed seeks to normalize interest rates at lower levels, the dollar has weakened, and tariff policies have caused downward pressure on the dollar in 2025.

 -Recession and Market Performance.
 The S&P 500 dropped -39% from the January 3 2022 all-time-high to the October 2022 bear market low.
-Performance has rebounded somewhat since October and was down -18% for the year, and volatility remains high.
-There have been 17 bear markets since World War II and the average decline has been -31%.
+Performance rebounded but was still down -18% for 2022.
+The S&P 500 surged 26.3% in 2023, and gained 25.0% in 2024.
+Markets remain volatile in 2025 based on fears of a tariff-related global trade war.
+At this point, a recession does not appear imminent, but the economy is slowing, especially for manufacturing. looking back, there have been 17 bear markets since World War II and the average decline has been -31%.
 Of the 17 bear markets, 9 were accompanied by a recession, and the average recessionary decline was -36%.
-The market has been positive so far in 2023, but recession fears remain high

 The so-called Fed Put gave investors a measure of downside support for the markets over the last decade.
 (In the options market, a “Put” position increases in value when markets decline and thus provides an upside offset or hedge against market drops.)
 Although there was no actual market “Put”, the Federal Reserve purchased massive quantities of bonds and kept interest rates abnormally low to support the economy and the markets.
-Now that the economy is strong and inflation is uncomfortably high, the Fed no longer has the latitude to keep interest rates low to support the market.
-Instead, there is a need to raise interest rates to mitigate against inflation.
-As interest rates rise, consumer and corporate spending growth rates decrease, the economy slows, and long-maturity bonds and stock market performance face increasing headwinds.
+Now that the economy is strong and inflation is above the Fed 2% target, the Fed no longer has the latitude to keep interest rates low to support the market.
+Instead, there is a need to maintain higher interest rates to mitigate against inflation.
+Although interest rates are moderating from the higher levels in 2023, they remain sufficiently high enough so that consumer and corporate spending growth rates decrease.
+It remains to be seen, however, if the Fed would stay on the sidelines in a sharp market decline.

-The Federal Reserve’s monetary stimulus kept interest rates low but it had the effect of distorting markets by shifting investors towards risky assets.
-As stimulus has phased out, markets have moved down.
-Monetary and fiscal stimulus have been at unprecedented levels and more volatility and negative performance is certainly possible.
+The Federal Reserve’s monetary stimulus kept interest rates low in the past but it had the effect of distorting markets by shifting investors towards risky assets.
+More recently fiscal stimulus has been at unprecedented levels based on deficit spending during a time of economic growth.
+Moreover, the economy is slowly adjusting to more normal interest rate levels.
+Commercial real estate appears to be the most negatively impacted sector.

 Asset price inflation for both stocks and bonds pushed market prices well above average fundamental valuation levels by year-end 2021.
-Valuation levels moderated in 2022 but are still relatively expensive in 2023 for long-maturity bonds and U.S. large cap stocks.
+Valuation levels moderated in 2022 but are now relatively expensive again based on the strong 2024 and 2025 stock market performance.
+It will be important for corporate earnings to sustain strong growth throughout 2026.

 Investors took out record volumes of margin debt to finance their stock purchases.
 Buying stocks on margin is extremely lucrative as long as stocks continue to move up, but a market downdraft causes heavy selling to meet margin calls.
 Option volumes are also at record high levels according to the Options Clearing Corporation.
 Purchasing Options in a rising market allows much larger gains than buying stocks, but losses are amplified in a sharp sell-off.
 Market makers who sell options to investors typically hedge their position by purchasing the underlying stock.
 When markets decline and option purchases decline, market makers sell their stock holdings.
 Margin debt and option purchases provide upward momentum, but these trading tactics also cause severe negative volatility.

-Evergrande is a Chinese property developer that defaulted on bond payments in its $300 billion debt holdings.
-Other Chinese property developers are also experiencing cash flow problems, and the property sector is a clear drag on the Chinese economy.
+Evergrande is a Chinese property developer that defaulted on bond payments in its $300 billion debt holdings in 2021, and filed for bankruptcy in 2023.
+Evergrande was ordered in 2024 to liquidate, and this had significant negative implications.
+Country Garden and other Chinese property developers are also experiencing cash flow problems, and the property sector is a clear drag on the Chinese economy.
 The market fears “contagion” that spreads throughout the Chinese economy and into international markets.
+China has expanded support for the economy in 2025, but a resumption of stronger longer-term growth looks unlikely.

 Longer-Term Fundamentals: